mt-class/uiuc-2016/ling506_hw0.md

 6. Follow the instructions in the HW0 README

 7. As you work, check in your changes using `git add`, `git commit`, and `git push`

+*This web site and course content are derived from material originally created by Adam Lopez, Matt Post, and Chris Callison-Burch, which they have graciously made available under a Creative Commons Attribution 3.0 Unported License.*